rydmike/rydmike.github.io/blog_flutter_linting.md

 [Here is a Gist](https://gist.github.com/rydmike/fdb53ddd933c37d20e6f3188a936cd4c) with the full details of the settings I use in `analysis_options.yaml` for my personal projects.

 I might change a few settings as things evolve.
 One rule I found myself disliking and disabling, is the `sort_constructors_first`.
-Sounds like it is a fine rule, right?
-For the default unnamed constructor, I agree, I want it first too.
+It sounds like it is a fine rule, right?
+For the default unnamed constructor, I agree, I want it first then too.
 There is a separate lint for that, that I do use, it is called `sort_unnamed_constructors_first`.
 However, **after that**, I want to see all the properties of the default constructor, with their documentation comments.
 I find this useful for more complex classes that may have many named constructors or factories with a lot of named parameters.

 If the `sort_constructors_first` rule is enabled, I am forced to use an order where I have to scroll far down to find the properties much further below, after all the named constructors and factories.
 I find this very inconvenient.
 This is another minor example of personal style preference.
 There are many lint rules that are style and code consistency related.
 Get to know them and find your own personal preferences.

 When you disable a lint rule, try to write a short note to your future self why you disabled it.
 This is what I wrote down concerning why I turned off the `sort_constructors_first` rule.
-The good thing is you can certainly change your mind about a rule's usefulness or add more as you need, well at least in your personal projects.
+The good thing is you can certainly change your mind about a rule's usefulness or add more as you need, at least in your personal projects.

 ```yaml
     # DO sort constructor declarations before other members.